nilomr/great-tit-hits/docs/content/songs/song-files.md

 | offsets          | A list of offset times in seconds                |
 | silence_durations| A list of silence durations in seconds           |
 | unit_durations   | A list of unit durations in seconds              |

-## Dataset Size

-There are 109,963 files in each of the `WAV` and `JSON` folders.
-The total size of the dataset is 11.4 GB.